Patient's Query

 Hi doctor,

 Something appears to have bitten me on my legs.
 The skin is very red, and when I scratch, the area around it gets small red dots.
-It is incredibly itchy, and heat makes it worse.
+It is incredibly itchy, and the heat makes it worse.
 When I put ice on it, it feels better.
-I can feel a tiny lump in the centre of the round red bite, and it pains when I touch the lump.
+I can feel a tiny lump in the center of the round red bite, and it pains when I touch the lump.
 It happened yesterday night.
-I have had this happened on my ankles before, but not to the same intensity.
+I have had this happen on my ankles before, but not to the same intensity.
 I am currently only taking Iron supplements.

 Hello,